raisenfx/raisenfx/README.md

 <img src="https://media.tenor.com/Gh3LKX9HMFkAAAAj/hollow-knight-knight.gif" width=330 align="left">
 <div align="center">

-**⚔️ Who Am I?**
+**Who Am I?**
 </div>

 <div align="justify">

-I'm a student of `Computer Engineering` at the `İzmir University of Economics`.
+I'm a student of Computer Engineering at the İzmir University of Economics.
 My journey in technology started with a passion for creating immersive experiences.
+I began writing small scripts in FiveM, which eventually sparked a deeper interest in programming and development.
-I began programming and quickly developed a keen eye for both functionality and aesthetics.
+Over time, I developed a strong eye for both functionality and design — striving to build digital experiences that are not only efficient but also visually engaging.
-As the founder of `FivemAze Freeroam`, I've combined my technical skills with creative vision to build engaging digital environments.

-My expertise spans across full-stack development, but my true passion lies in `Front-End Development` where I can merge technical precision with visual artistry.
-I believe in writing code that's not just functional, but elegant and maintainable.
+While I explore the full-stack ecosystem, my true passion lies in Front-End Development, where I combine logic with visual creativity.
+I believe great code should be both elegant and maintainable.

 </div>
 <br/>